KeckObservatory/mKTL/doc/example/get.rst

         else:
             print('The population is sane.')

-It's worth mentioning that the above comparison can be further simplified: an :class:`Item` instance can be used directly in comparison operations, and will behave as if :py:attr:`Item.value` is being used directly::
+The above comparison can be further simplified: an :class:`Item` instance can be used directly in comparison operations, and will behave as if :py:attr:`Item.value` is being used directly::